 How to Register

 UF Students: This course is departmentally controlled so you must contact the department coordinator and pay the current UF cost per credit hour.
 Students should be in good standing.
-The SFRC Manager of Academic Support Services is Mrs. Rhiannon Pollard: email@example.com whom can be contact for further information or questions.
+For further information or questions, please contact the SFFGS academic support services at email@example.com. .

 - Veterinary Students: VEM 5374 (3 Credits)

 Non-UF students: Non-UF students will need to register as a Non-degree student (and a UF transcript will be created with your grade upon completion of the course).
 Non-degree students can be currently enrolled at another educational institution or not (ex: post-baccalaureate).
 Please complete the Non-Degree Registration Request form and select “COLLEGE OF AGRICULTURAL AND LIFE SCIENCES” from the College drop-down menu.
 Questions regarding registration should be directed to firstname.lastname@example.org.

 Registration costs for UF students follow the standard tuition and fee rate of the University.
 Costs for non-UF students are detailed here.
 Registration includes access to the course materials (lectures, reading material, discussion sessions, etc), tuition, and fees.
 Students are responsible for any other costs (ex: microphone headsets are required for most courses).

 Note: This class has limited enrollment and may fill up prior to the end of drop/add so we suggest registering early.